-- All Society policies and procedures shall be created and/or reviewed by the Society's Bylaws/Policy and Procedures Task Force and approved by the Society's Board of Directors.
-Prior to presentation to its members for a vote, proposed amendments to the Society's bylaws must be approved by the Association's Vice President of the Division of Personal Membership Groups or his/her designee.
-In addition, amendments to the Society's bylaws that would affect the Society's relationship with the Association will require approval by the Association's President or a designee prior to presentation to the Society's members for a vote.
+2) All Society policies and procedures shall be created and/or reviewed by the Society’s Policy and Procedures Task Force and approved by the Society’s Board.
+Prior to presentation to its members for a vote, proposed amendments to the Society’s policies must be approved by the Association’s Vice President of the Division of Professional Membership Groups or his/her designee.
+In addition, amendments to the Society’s policies that would affect the Society’s relationship with the Association will require approval by the Association’s President or a designee prior to presentation to the Society’s members for a vote.

-- The Society's bylaws, policies and procedures (including all amendments) must be consistent with the Association's mission and objectives with the Principles.
+3) The Society’s charter, policies and procedures (including all amendments) must be consistent with the Association’s mission and objectives with the Principles.

-- All Society members, Officers, Directors and staff shall adhere to these policies and procedures.
+4) All Society members, Officers, Board members and staff shall adhere to these policies and procedures.